 With 71% of the world’s surface covered in water, there is certainly is no shortage of stunning beaches.
 Whilst the nominations for the best beaches in the world are almost endless.
-Here however is a list collated by Instagram travellers who have voyaged far wide in search of the most pristine coastlines.
+Here however is a list collated by Instagram travellers who have voyaged far wide in search of the most pristine beaches and coastlines.
 Here are the top 12 best beaches in the world, which I’m sure you’ll agree make for some of the most gorgeous places on earth.

 TRAVEL TIPS YOU WILL FIND: